nicholasquinn/barbell-weight-calculator/README.md

 * Set a target weight
 * Set the weight of the barbell, since there are different sizes (Olympic, trap bar, etc.)
 * Set the weight unit i.e. kg or lbs.
 This doesn't effect the calculation, it's purely for display purposes
-* Set which weight plates they have available, including adding weights, removing weights, and setting the quantity available for each weight
+* Set which weight plates they have available, including adding plates, removing plates, and setting the quantity available of each plate
 * See the result i.e. how they should load up the barbell OR a message displaying it's impossible if their current weight set cannot achieve it

 The UI should look something like this (it's gorgeous, right?):